 *AnthropoScene: SLSA Book Series

-SLSA Travel Awards: Members of SLSA who present at the annual conference may apply for travel subventions to the 2016 meeting.
-An applicant should email name, title of SLSA presentation, an indication of how long one has been a member of SLSA, and any information about funding for the conference to the Executive Director at email@example.com by August 1, 2016.
+Travel Awards: SLSA provides a limited number of travel awards for underfunded individuals attending the annual conference.
+Members of SLSA who present at the annual conference may apply for travel subventions.
+An applicant should email name, title of SLSA presentation, an indication of how long one has been a member of SLSA, and any information about funding for the conference to the Executive Director at email@example.com by August 1.
 Please provide estimated travel expenses and the amount of support (if any) anticipated from other sources.
 If you have received travel support from SLSA in the past, please include information about that support (when and how much).
 SLSA officers will review applications and approve funds for as many as our budget permits; preference will be given to students and those most in need.
-Each person awarded funds will be presented with a check for $200 at the conference business meeting.
-Notifications of funding will be sent in early September.
+Each person awarded funds will be presented with a check at the conference business meeting.

 CONTRIBUTE TO THE SLSA WEBSITE: New publication announcements, course syllabi and other material for display on the website are welcome.
 Please see the site for details, or contact Wayne Miller, SLSA Electronic Resources Coordinator, at firstname.lastname@example.org with any questions or comments.